 The guide also analyzed the costs for the Tesla Model 3 and compared that with the cost of a premium gas-powered equivalent (BMW 3 Series).
 It noted that the BMW is $1,660 more expensive annually than the Tesla.

-The guide has an interactive map which you can use to compare the costs in each state.
-Looking at my state, Louisiana, the cost of an EV annually is $3,500, while the cost of a gas vehicle annually is $4,148.
+The “Is gas cheaper than electric” cost comparison guide has an interactive map which you can use to compare the costs in each state simply by hovering over that state.
+Looking at my home state, Louisiana, the cost of driving an EV for an entire year is shown at $3,500, while the cost of driving an ICE-powered gas vehicle the same number of miles is $4,148.

 Price Comparison over 25 Years